xgcm/xgcm/paper.md

 - Analysis of the momentum budget in the equatorial undercurrent `[@busecke_ocean_2019]`
 - Diagnostics of temporal variability the global ocean heat budget in the ECCOv4 state estimate `[@tesdal_abernathey_2020]`

-Xgcm provides the computational backbone for computing diagnostics from the ECCOv4 state estimate `[@forgetECCOv4]` within the ECCOv4-py package `[@eccov4py]`.
+Xgcm provides the computational backbone for the ECCOv4-py package `[@eccov4py]`, which is used to postprocess and analyze output from the ECCOv4 state estimate `[@forgetECCOv4]`, a global ocean model constrained to 25 years of observational data.
-The finite volume grid on which the ECCOv4 solution lives is made up of 13 connected tiles (see Fig. 1, `[@forgetECCOv4]`) which makes standard computations more challenging.
+The finite volume grid on which the ECCOv4 solution lives is made up of 13 connected tiles (see Fig. 1, `[@forgetECCOv4]`) which, due to the orientation of some of the tiles, can make standard computations challenging.
-For example, computing meridional heat transport, a standard diagnostic for verifying the quality of the state estimate, requires rotating and exchanging horizontal heat fluxes on some of the tiles.
+For example, computing meridional heat transport requires realigning the vector components of the horizontal heat fluxes on some grid tiles.
 Notably, the generic differencing and interpolation operations in xgcm make computations like this
 (1) intuitive and transparent within the ECCOv4-py code, and